apify/apify-cli/README.md

 Apify command line client to help you create, develop, build and run Apify actors.

 VERSION
-  apify-cli/0.2.1 darwin-x64 node-v8.4.0
+  apify-cli/0.2.3 darwin-x64 node-v8.4.0

 USAGE
   $ apify [COMMAND]

 COMMANDS
+  call    Runs the actor remotely on the Apify platform. create  Creates a new actor project directory from a selected boilerplate
+          template.
-  call    Runs the actor remotely on the Apify platform. create  Creates a new actor project directory from a selected template. info    Displays information about current Apify settings. init    Initializes an actor project in an existing directory. login   Logs in to the Apify platform using the API token.
+  info    Displays information about current Apify settings. init    Initializes an actor project in an existing directory. login   Logs in to the Apify platform using the API token.